A problem solving technique to define a problem, challenge or opportunity and to generate ideas.

 13. We are now concerned about selection criteria.
 You need to have three or four.
 These can be decided ahead of time or you can involve the group.
 If there are only two criteria use a C-Box.
 If there are more use the following procedures.

 14. We still don't want to finalise our decision.
 Now we want to ask, "Are their two or more of the ideas that could be combined to better meet the criteria?"

 15. Are there combinations that should be considered?

 16. If there are combinations ask if the separate ideas should be considered only in combination or in combination and as a separate idea.

 17. Put the ideas down the side of the white board or flip chart.
 Put he criteria across the top.
 I would like each of you to fill in the matrix with numbers between 1 and 10.
 One is lowest and ten is highest.
 One means that the idea in no way meets the criteria and 10 means the idea totally meets the criteria.

-21. If there is not agreement use a paired comparisons.
+21. If there is no agreement use a paired comparison.

 22. Ask a team to produce the sentences and distribute them.

 1. We want to reflect on the process.

 a.
 What do you remember from the process?